zixianweei/video-stabilization/README.md

 ## Miscellaneous

 For boost version, there can be some bugs, like dead lock or even program crash.
 I have try my best to aviod them.
-If you are faced with any problems, please create an issue and let me know.
+Please create an issue and let me know, if there are any problems.

 Besides, issues about anything else are welcomed.